+CAN was initially set up as the Community Council of Northumberland in 1951.
 CAN is one of 38 Rural Community Councils across England which operate as a network under the umbrella of our national body ACRE (Action with Communities in Rural England).
 RCCs are charitable local development agencies, generally based at county level, which lead, support and enable community initiatives, reaching 50,000 grassroots organisations.

 ACRE’s vision is to be the voice of rural communities – supported by the wealth of evidence and intelligence on rural matters collected from the 38 members.
-This evidence is used to influence national policy on rural issues, from housing, health and transport to broadband, services and fuel poverty.
+This evidence is used to influence national policy on rural issues from housing, health and transport to broadband, services and fuel poverty.